-Mr. Hahn joined the Department of Communication in January 2014.
-He received his B.A. in Electronic Media Production from Harding University in 2009.
-After starting his own media production company shooting video and photography for small businesses, commercials, PSAs, weddings, family events, and more, he went on to pursue his Ph.D. in Mass Communication from Texas Tech University.
-He completed his M.A. in Mass Communication in 2012.
-He has now completed his coursework and final qualifying exams for his doctorate.
-He anticipates finishing his dissertation and Ph.D. in 2014.
+Dr. Hahn joined the Department of Communication in January 2014.
+He received his B.A. in Electronic Media Production from Harding University in Searcy, Arkansas.
+After starting his own media production company shooting video and photography for small businesses, commercials, PSAs, weddings, family events, and more, he went on to pursue his masters and doctorate in Mass Communication from Texas Tech University.
+He completed his M.A. and Ph.D. in Mass Communication at Texas Tech University in 2012 and 2014, respectively.

-Mr. Hahn has taught courses in mass communication, electronic media, journalism, and advertising.
-He has taught evening courses, courses from a distance, long semester, three-week courses, six-week summer courses, and more.
-Mr. Hahn has taught at Abilene Christian University, Lubbock Christian University, and Texas Tech University prior to joining the faculty at West Texas A&M University.
+Dr. Hahn has taught courses in mass communication, electronic media, journalism, and advertising.
+He has taught evening classes, courses from a distance, long semester, three-week courses, six-week summer courses, and more.
+Dr. Hahn has taught at Abilene Christian University, Lubbock Christian University, and Texas Tech University prior to joining the faculty at West Texas A&M University.

-Here are his recent publications or works in progress:
+A sample of recent publications and works in progress:

-Hahn, D., Cummins, R., & VanDyke, M. (In Preparation for Journal Submission).
+Hahn, D., VanDyke, M., & Cummins, R. (in preparation for journal submission).
 More of a numbers game than ever?
-A longitudinal examination of the change in frequency, type, and presentation form of statistics used in NFL broadcasts.
-Journal, 2014.
+A longitudinal examination of the change in frequencey, type, and presentation form of statistics used in NFL broadcasts.
+Journal, 2016.

-Mr. Hahn has been married to his best friend, Tessa, since July 2009.
-They have one son, Abel, who was born in September 2010.
-Mr. Hahn was born and raised in Illinois but moved to Texas shortly after marrying Tessa.
+Dr. Hahn has been married to his best friend, Tessa, since 2009.
+They have one son, Abel.
+Professor Hahn was born and raised in Southern Illinois, but moved to Texas shortly after marrying Tessa.
 The Hahns love to be involved with their church and the community.

-In his spare time, Mr. Hahn enjoys training for endurance events such as Ironman triathlons, running events, and bike rides.
-He continues to hone his craft in media production by consulting with and helping produce various projects for clients.
+In his spare time, Dr. Hahn enjoys national and international travel and training for endurance events such as Ironman triathlons, running events and long distance bike rides (road and mountain).
+He continues to hone his craft in media production by consulting with and helping produce various media projects for clients.